 Local Restaurants

-The Queen Victoria is pleased to recommend the following Cape May Restaurants.
+When you stay at The Queen Victoria, you will be near the best Cape May Restaurants.
 The New York Times has called Cape May the culinary capital of New Jersey.
 Seafood is a particularly good choice in many of the area restaurants, as Cape May ranks first on the east coast in commercial seafood landings.
 In our Welcome Book that you can download on your smart phone there are links to their websites so you can view their menus.
 Many Cape May restaurants encourage guests to bring their own wine, beer or cocktails.

 The Staff’s List of Selected Restaurants